-'Social need' does not include a parent's or carer's wish that a child attend the school because of a child's aptitude or ability or because their friends attend the school.
+'Social need' does not include a parent's wish that a child attend the school because of a child's aptitude or ability or because their friends attend the school.
 'Medical need' does not include mild medical conditions, as all schools are expected to be able to meet these needs.